python-poetry/poetry/docs/faq.md

 Unlike `pip`, Poetry doesn't resolve for just the Python in the current environment.
 Instead it makes sure that a dependency is resolvable within the given Python version range in the `pyproject.toml`.

-Assume you have this is in the `pyproject.toml`:
+Assume you have the following `pyproject.toml`:

 ```toml
 [tool.poetry.dependencies]